LongBu/AWS-SAP-C02-Study-Guide/README.md

     * Cross-Account access to users beyond the S3 bucket owner

 #### S3 - Object Lambda
-  * Use AWS Lambda Function to change the object before it is retrieved by the calling application
+  * Use AWS Lambda Function to change an object before it is retrieved by the calling application
   * The S3 Object Lambda accesses the data via Access Point(s) avoiding the need for more than one bucket
   * Use Cases:
     * Redacting PII